See which pages Google has found on your site, which pages have been indexed, and any indexing problems encountered.

 - 100% coverage: You should not expect all URLs on your site to be indexed, only the canonical pages, as described above.

 - Immediate indexing: When you add new content, it can take a few days for Google to index it.
 You can reduce the indexing lag by requesting indexing.

-Each page can have one of the following status values:
+A URL can have one of the following statuses:

-Each status (error, warning valid, excluded) has a specific reason for that status.
-See Status type descriptions below for a description of each status type, and how to handle it.
+See Reason descriptions below for a description of each status type, and how to handle it.